DzzD/TiGLDemo/README.md

 ![TIGL Demo](flappybird.gif)

 Prerequiste : [Titanium](https://www.appcelerator.com/) and [GIT](https://git-scm.com/) must be properly installed and running on your machine.
+To install Tianium you can refer to this [Tutorial](https://github.com/m1ga/from_zero_to_app/blob/master/installation.md).

 1. First clone the repository: